gatrunfio/dagfs/README.md

 - `src/`: DAGFS implementation (public API)
 - `scripts/`: runnable pipelines (ranking, evaluation, aggregation, plotting)
-- `paper/`: LaTeX manuscript and the final tables/figures used to build it

 ## Citation

-If you use this code, please cite the accompanying paper (BibTeX in `paper/bibliography.bib`).
+If you use this code, please cite the accompanying paper.

 ## Smoke test